 Full and final settlements

 If you have a lump sum of money, you can negotiate a lowered final settlement with Swift Credit Services if paid upfront.
-Make sure to start with a lowball offer to pay as little as possible.
+Make sure to start with the lowest offer possible for payment.

 Get a refund on the loan